 The Blood of Jesus is a topic seldom addressed from evangelical pulpits nowadays because Christendom (the organized and institutional expression of Christianity in the earth) has lamentably embraced post-modern society’s squeamishness concerning the shedding of blood in general.
 The problem with this avoidance behavior is that a whole host of verses declare the centrality of this concept to God’s plan of redemption, the following being an excellent case in point:

-<In fact> under the Law almost everything is purified by means of blood, and without the shedding of blood there is neither release from sin and its guilt nor the remission of the due and merited punishment for sins. — Hebrews 9:22 AMP (emphasis mine)
+under the Law almost everything is purified by means of blood, and without the shedding of blood there is neither release from sin and its guilt nor the remission of the due and merited punishment for sins. — Hebrews 9:22 AMP (emphasis mine)

 The Need for Remission